This simple Salmon Pasta is lifted with some simple yet fresh ingredients, basil, tomatoes and shallots from my garden.

 As far as I am concerned though it is often overcooked.
-Salmon like most fish is best served so that the flesh inside is somewhat opaque.
+Salmon like most fish is best served so that the flesh inside is just opaque.

 Overcooked salmon almost has the texture of cotton wool.
 Cooking a salmon fillet should take minutes.

-If you want more hints on cooking salmon I have plenty of recipes for you.
+If you want more hints on cooking this delicious fish I have plenty of recipes for you.

 - Easy Thai Salmon Curry: This fish curry contains lots of helpful tips for cooking salmon in a sauce.